-Cake Batter Blondies with all the flavors of your favorite birthday cake without the cake mix!
-Full of sprinkle goodness, chewy and soft!
+Cake Batter Blondies are full of sprinkle goodness, chewy and soft!

 Cake Batter Blondies were one of the first recipes I made for a birthday party I had a few years ago.
 For the event I ended up using 10 pounds of rainbow sprinkles…yes…10 POUNDS.
 What can I say, I was a new mom and nothing seemed more important than a first birthday party with 60 people in attendance.